 Useful Example: Deploying a Configurable Web Server with AWS

 In this section, you’ll “code” infrastructure that you can actually use for your data-intensive projects: a web server that can respond to HTTP requests.
 A couple of Terraform mechanisms/techniques will be introduced as we progress with the example – they will always be preceded with a title in bold.
-Keep this in mind, as such a technique can be reused in your future endeavors.
+Keep this in mind, as such techniques can be reused in your future endeavors.